 1840s: Lindsey Applegate and others surveyed and opened up the Applegate Trail, a new route for emigrants entering Oregon that traveled into the Rogue and Applegate drainages.

 1850s: In 1851, prospectors discovered gold on Josephine Creek, named after Floyd Rollins daughter, in the Illinois River valley.
-The signing of the 1853 treaty with the Takelma Indians opened the southwestern Oregon Territory to farmers, ranchers and loggers.
+The signing of the 1853 treaty with the Takelma Native Americans opened the southwestern Oregon Territory to farmers, ranchers and loggers.
 February 14, 1859, Oregon admitted to the Union

 1870s: While on a hunting trip in the fall of 1874, Elijah Davidson found a cave and is credited with the discovery of Oregon Caves, once known as Josephine County Caves.
 Elijah returned in 1877 with his brother Carter, and possibly John H. Kincaid, Frank M. Nickerson, John M. Chapman and W.W.
 Fidler, and discovered what is now known as the 110 Exit.